GreenMeteor/trending/README.md

 ## Features

-- Displays trending topics from all content on the platform.
+- **Trending Topics Display**: Automatically collects and displays trending topics from all content on the platform.